 - Disposal and decontamination requirements

 Considerations must also be made for the order in which animals are euthanased, which in most cases means that affected/infected animals will be euthanased first, then animals who have been in direct contact with suspect and infected animals, and then other susceptible or at-risk animals.
 In some cases, due to animal welfare considerations, certain animals must be given priority during euthanasia.
 Animals that require special welfare considerations may include animals that cannot access feed or water; sick and distressed animals; unweaned or young animals; animals in parturition (labour) or late pregnancy; as well as aggressive or potentially dangerous animals .

 If on-farm mass euthanasia of poultry is required, consideration must be given to the type of production (breeder farm, hatchery, meat chicken farm or layer hen farm), the type of housing, and the size and age of the birds.

-- Carbon dioxide gas (whole shed, partial shed or containerised) has been used for most ages of poultry in previous emergency avian disease outbreaks.
-If using carbon dioxide gas, special consideration must be given for birds that may be more resistant to carbon dioxide gas such as young birds or water-based birds (ducks or geese).
+- Carbon dioxide gas (whole shed, partial shed or containerised) has been used in several types of poultry (e.g., meat chickens and layer hens), however, special consideration must be given for birds that may be more resistant to carbon dioxide gas such as young birds or water birds (ducks or geese).

-- Foam (water-based air-filled or high expansion gas-filled) has been used for floor-reared meat chickens as well as in some previous emergency avian disease outbreaks and has demonstrated results comparable to carbon dioxide gas.
+- Foam (high expansion air or gas-filled) has been used for floor-based poultry housing systems and has demonstrated results comparable to carbon dioxide gas.

-- Firearms, i.e. captive bolt guns, may be more appropriate than gas for larger birds such as turkeys.
+- Non-penetrating captive bolt guns may be more appropriate for a smaller number of birds or larger birds such as turkeys.

-If on-farm mass euthanasia of pigs is required, consideration must first be given to whether or not the affected pigs are housed in indoor or outdoor production systems, and then to the different sizes and ages of pigs produced on the farm.
+If on-farm mass euthanasia of pigs is required, consideration must first be given to whether the affected pigs are housed in indoor or outdoor production systems, and then to the different sizes and ages of pigs produced on the farm.
 Special consideration must be given to sows who are farrowing (in labour) or nursing, and sows with unweaned piglets should be euthanased together simultaneously.

-- Carbon dioxide gas – for unweaned piglets or piglets <5kgs
+- Carbon dioxide gas or inert gas (nitrogen) for unweaned piglets or piglets <5kgs.